 - He’s just trying to get our attention.

 We began to talk about general reasons why intense kids have big reactions, which are covered in the video above, as well as specific reasons that Leo might be struggling.
 We looked thoroughly at Rich and Paige’s beliefs about their son, and their level of heart connection with him.

 In their second coaching session, Rich and Paige were much more peaceful.
 They talked about their growing compassion for their son, their increased joy and connection with him, and how much better he was doing.
 Their beliefs were now:

 - My son needs my help to learn to handle his difficult emotions.

-- I really want to do what I can to guide him away from his “black sheep of the family” identity.
+- I really want to do what I can to guide him away from his identity as a troublemaker in our family.